How to trace British military ancestors: a family history guide

 How to find WW2 service records

-As we speak, 10 million personnel records from the three armed services are being transferred from the Ministry of Defence to The National Archives, Kew.
-It’s a massive task and won’t be completed for another five years.
+As we speak, the first tranche of the total 10 million personnel records from the three armed services are being transferred from the Ministry of Defence to The National Archives, Kew, and gradually are becoming available via Ancestry.
+It’s a massive task and won’t be completed until later this decades.

 It is the biggest and most complex transfer of records in TNA’s history,’ states military family historian Simon Fowler.